'It's Really Unfortunate': Students In Anne Arundel County React To News Of Postponed Homecoming Dances

 “Homecoming this fall will happen for some of our fortunate students whose parents decide to put together a private event and they will dress up and they will have pictures and it’s going to be during homecoming week,” said Ellis.

-Other homecoming activities will take place in Anne Arundel County and that’s why some students are wondering why the dances had to be postponed.MORE NEWS: Flash Floods In Maryland Close Some Schools, Roads; Several Rescued In High Water, MSP Responds To More Than 500 Calls
+Other homecoming activities will take place in Anne Arundel County and that’s why some students are wondering why the dances had to be postponed.MORE NEWS: Baltimore Symphony Orchestra Cancels Two Strathmore Shows And Relocates Another

 “You can have football games with people without masks, 30 people in a bleacher and you can’t have a homecoming dance, I think that’s kind is dumb,” said Liam Cahill, a student.